How to get the best deal on a new car in 2019

-If you’re thinking of starting 2018 by getting behind the wheel of a new car, follow our tips to ensure you get the most suitable car at the best price – including how you can buy your next car w...
+If you’re thinking of starting 2019 by getting behind the wheel of a new car, follow our tips to get the most suitable car at the best price...

-Very few people are able to pay for a car in cash, especially if it’s an expensive new one, but there are lots of different options when it comes to finance.
+Very few people pay for a car in cash, especially if it’s an expensive new one, but there are lots of different financing options.

-Personal contract purchase (PCP) deals are the most popular form of finance with private buyers because they offer lower monthly payments than traditional finance.
+Personal contract purchase (PCP) deals are the most popular form of finance with private buyers because the monthly payments are generally cheaper than those of any other form of finance.
 Thanks to low interest rates and manufacturer deposit contributions, they may also be the cheapest way to buy if you want to own the car, too.

-Once you have a shortlist of cars, it’s important to have a long drive in each of them.
-Offset pedals, limited head or leg room and a pokey boot are just some of the things you won’t find out about until you experience a car in the metal.
+Once you have a shortlist of cars, it’s important to give each one a try.
+Offset pedals, limited head or leg room or a pokey boot are just some of the things you won’t discover until you experience a car first hand.

-It’s also important to sort out car insurance in advance, and you may want to take out Gap Insurance to cover the cost of a replacement vehicle if yours is written off or stolen in the first three years.
+It’s also important to arrange car insurance in advance, and you may want to take out Gap Insurance to cover the cost of a replacement vehicle if yours is written off or stolen in the first three years.

 Read our FAQs on car insurance

-Taking delivery of your new car is exciting, but it’s also a time to stay level-headed and check that the car’s spec is exactly as ordered – it’s far quicker and easier to get any omissions rectified then rather than having to come back to the dealer later.
+Taking delivery of your new car is exciting, but it’s also a time to stay level-headed and check that the car’s specification matches what you ordered – it’s far quicker and easier to get any omissions rectified straight away than having to come back to the dealer later.

 Even if the car is new, check the bodywork and wheels for scratches or small dents because it could have been damaged while being prepared for sale.

-Finally, don’t forget that the buyer is now required to buy car tax (VED) for any vehicle, so be ready to do this.
+Finally, don’t forget that the buyer is now required to purchase car tax (VED) for any vehicle, so be ready to do this.

-Find out how much car tax (VED) you’ll be paying on your next car
+Find out how much car tax you’ll be paying on your next car.

 Got a motoring question?
 Our experts are standing by to help, just tweet us your question using